I am unable to take on new clients at the moment.

 When people have emotional problems, such as depression or anxiety, our thinking patterns tend to change and we focus more on the negative side of things, or we can only imagine the worst scenario in any situation.
 As a result, we feel worse.
 CBT helps to identify these unhelpful and often one-sided styles of thinking and teach techniques to overcome them.

 Counselling provides a regular time and space for people to talk about their troubles and explore difficult feelings in an environment that is dependable, free from intrusion and confidential.
 People may seek counselling because of difficult experiences they have been going through, such as a relationship breakdown, bereavement or redundancy.
 Or they may want help dealing with feelings of sadness, depression or low self-worth that don’t seem to be connected to any particular event.

-The following is a rough guide for deciding whether to consider counselling or CBT:
+The following is a rough guide for deciding whether to consider EMDR, Counselling or CBT:

 - Anxiety disorders such as phobia, social anxiety, health anxiety, PTSD

 - You can identify a clear goal of therapy such as ‘overcome my fear of going out’, stop having panic attacks